-In this section of the poem the painter informs his listeners that it is not only painting that he wants independence in, but life itself.
+In this section of the poem the painter informs his listeners that it is not the only painting that he wants independence in, but life itself.
 “The world and life’s too big to pass for a dream,” he does not want everything to pass him by when he never wanted to be a monk in the first place.
-It is this impulse that his satisfies when he sneaks out of the house.
+It is this impulse that he satisfies when he sneaks out of the house.

 The poet tells a short story that is meant to illustrate his own situation.
-He sees himself as a “mill-horse” that enjoys eating grass for it’s own pleasure, not just as a way to make “chaff” or hay.
+He sees himself as a “mill-horse” that enjoys eating grass for its own pleasure, not just as a way to make “chaff” or hay.
 The earthly pleasure that the horse receives from eating is similar to that which the speaker gets from living and he does not see a problem with it.
 It seems as if, even though he knows what he wants, he still holds some respect for the monks and wants to know what they really believe.
 Many, he states, profess not to like something but do it anyway.

 He sees the world as the garden that God created for man and woman.
 He “learned” this lesson well and “can’t unlearn ten minutes afterwards.”
 He will not soon forget it.